MULTIPLE SCLEROSIS (MS)

 What is Multiple Sclerosis?

-Multiple Sclerosis (MS) is a chronic autoimmune disease that affects the central nervous system (CNS), including the brain and spinal cord.
-In MS, the immune system mistakenly attacks the protective covering of nerve fibers (myelin), leading to nerve damage, disrupted communication between the brain and body, and a wide range of symptoms.
+Multiple Sclerosis (MS) is a chronic autoimmune neurological disease that affects the central nervous system (CNS), including the brain, spinal cord, and optic nerves.
+In MS, the immune system attacks myelin, the protective layer around nerves.
+This damage slows or blocks nerve signals, leading to progressive neurological symptoms.

 Symptoms of Multiple Sclerosis

-• Numbness or tingling (often in the face, arms, or legs)
+• Numbness, tingling, or burning sensations in the arms, legs, or face

 Types of Multiple Sclerosis